Riminder/docs-api/hr-json/profile-objects/person-object.md

 # Person
-This object contains extracted date
+This object represents a person (full name, first name, last name).

 ## The Date Object